tztztztztz/yolov2.pytorch/README.md

 ### Train the model

     python train.py --cuda true

- if you want use multiple GPUs to accelerate the training. you can use the command below.
+ If you want use multiple GPUs to accelerate the training. you can use the command below.

     python train.py --cuda true --mGPUs true

+**NOTE**: Multi-scale training uses more GPU memory.
+If you have only one GPU with 8G memory, it's better to set `multi-scale=False` in `config/config.py`.
+See [link](https://github.com/tztztztztz/yolov2.pytorch/blob/master/config/config.py#L31).

 ## Testing